priceline/design-system/CONTRIBUTING.md

 ### GitHub Flow

-We follow a loose version of [GitHub Flow][github-flow] where feature branches are created from main, submitted as pull requests, given time for review and discussion, then merged into main.
+We follow a loose version of [GitHub Flow][github-flow] where feature branches are created from `main`, submitted as pull requests, given time for review and discussion, then merged into `main``.

-All merges into main should be ready to be published.
+All merges into `main`` should be ready to be published.
 The Design System Working Group will batch releases as appropriate.

 Generally, the workflow looks like this:

-1. Pull the latest changes from main
+1. Pull the latest changes from `main``
-1. Create a new feature branch (pick a name that clearly describes the feature)
+1. Create a new feature branch with a name that clearly describes the change
-1. Commit changes to your feature branch (smaller commits with clear messages are best)
+1. Commit changes to your feature branch.
+We recommend keeping only one commit and amending it as you work to make rebasing easier.
 1. Run `rush change` to document your changes
-1. Push your branch to origin
+1. Push your branch to `origin`
 1. Open a Pull Request with a clear description of the change (Answering _what_, _why_, and _how_ is a good place to start)
 1. Allow for some time for discussion
-1. (optional) If your PR has merge conflicts, pull the latest from main, then merge those changes into your PR branch, resolving conflicts in the process
+1. (optional) If your PR has merge conflicts, pull the latest from `main`, then rebase your changes onto it
-1. Once there is consensus on the changes and all tests have passed, merge the PR into main
+1. Merge the PR once you have at least two approvals and all CI checks pass

 ### Pull Requests